-- · is designed with an emphasis in a specific career program. - requires completion of a minimum of 63 college-level credit hours within specified course distribution areas, including emphasis of study, with a 2.0 GPA.
+- is designed with an emphasis in a specific career program. - requires completion of a minimum of 60 college-level credit hours, not to exceed 68 credit hours, within specified course distribution subgroups, including areas of emphasis, with a 2.0 or higher GPA. - the 68-credit-hour maximum shall not apply to any programs having external accreditation or industry requirements that exceed the 68-credit-hour limit.